-The peace process in Colombia brings hope and fresh challenges.
-A year after the signing of the Peace Accords, the FARC have laid down arms and left territories they once dominated.
-Meanwhile, other illegal armed groups have been surging in power to seize control of these very same territories, eager to fill the vacuum left behind by the FARC.
+The peace process in Colombia brought both hope and fresh challenges.
+A year and a half since the Peace Accords were signed, former FARC combatants have laid down their arms and left territories they once dominated.
+Meanwhile, other illegal armed groups have seized control of these territories, eager to fill the vacuum left behind by the FARC.

 The small-scale farming families that live in San Pedro de Ingará, a village in the remote hills of southern Chocó Department, are no strangers to the violence of illegally armed groups.
 In the mid 2000’s, control of the region was highly contested between FARC guerrillas and AUC paramilitaries.
 The AUC first announced their presence in the area by carrying out a terrifying attack on community members the day of a wedding; slowly, one by one, armed AUC soldiers tied up three different young men from the village and dragged them away.
 Their dismembered bodies were discovered the next day.